mcespedesWK/PythonSamples/README.md

   - Create virtual environment

     virtualenv <nombre>

     - [x] For Linux and Windows it´s the same comman

   - Activar el entorno virtual

     ###### Windows

       Nos posicionamos en la carpeta del proyecto

         .\env\Scripts\activate

-  - [x] Otra forma en navegar por las carpetas y activar
+        - [x] Another way is to browse the folders and activate

           cd /env/Script/activate

     ###### Linux

     source env/bin/activate    (deactivate)

     - Now we need to do a pip list to see the libraries we have installed.
 Only a few should appear by default.
 If we do it with Anaconda many appear.

 	   pip list

   ## Links